I’ve always desired a full length floor mirror done up in a unique design in the corner of my bedroom.

 Now that’s a mirror makeover!
 And here I had all the supplies all along without needing to splurge after all.

 Decorative mirrors such as this can take on a variety of styles.
-Simply choose the wood that suits your space, then frame away to create your own unique dressing room space to your own taste.
+Simply choose the wood that suits your space, then frame the mirror to create your own unique dressing room space to your own taste.
 Whether it’s with an ornate frame or right down to farmhouse chic like this one.

-Other similar projects to make:
+Other rustic projects to make: